 As well as your budget, a checklist of when you need certain tasks and paperwork completed by might be a good idea — to keep you on track and ensure a smooth process for the big move!

 Welcome to Workspace

 Workspace is a leading provider of commercial property in London.
-With 64 properties to choose from (view them here), the business centres are so much more than a headquarters for our customers.
+With over 60 properties to choose from (view them here), the business centres are so much more than a headquarters for our customers.
 Workspace customers form a wider community providing the chance to meet like-minded businesses, swap ideas, collaborate and generate valuable contacts at many networking events throughout the year.
 Get a sneak peak of what’s to come on the events calendar.